dickloraine/pandoc_styles/README.md

 ### Preflight

 You can run other command-line apps and scripts before the conversion happens.
 Just enter the command-line command in the preflight field in the style definition.
-You can pass the files list to it with "<files>".
+You can pass the files list to it with `<files>`.
 Explicitly mark the value as a string, to avoid any hassle with special characters.
 For example:

 ~~~yaml
 Test-style: